Assassin010/Triggering-Lambda-function-from-SQS-S3/README.md

 # Triggering Lambda function from SQS and store the message in S3 bucket with Terraform(IAC)

+Prerequisites :
+Code editor (Vscode, Atom, etc), Setup Terraform on your local machine, Setup Terraform in Visual Studio Code, Having an AWS account and an AWS IAM user with the appropriate permissions to perform the necessary actions, Install AWS CLI based on your operating system.

 Clone the code to your code editor with git clone command git clone https://github.com/Assassin010/Triggering-Lambda-function-from-SQS-S3